 - Traeger Chicken Rub

 - Tie the legs together on your chicken with baker's twine.
-Rub the chicken with oil, and coat with the chicken rub.
+Rub the chicken with oil, and coat generously with the chicken rub.
 Place your chicken on the grill, breast side up.

 - Carefully remove the chicken from the grill and let rest for 15 minutes.
 Cut and serve!